EN | 日本語

 Goal

-Main Publications
+Selected Publications

-A Foundation Model for Zero-Shot Logical Rule Induction
+A Foundation Model for Zero-Shot Logical Rule Induction [arXiv]

 Yin Jun Phua

-35th International Joint Conference on Artificial Intelligence IJCAI, 2026.
+35th International Joint Conference on Artificial Intelligence (IJCAI), 2026.

 Variable Assignment Invariant Neural Networks for Learning Logic Programs